-Many organizations are creating new career frameworks, or modernizing existing frameworks, in response to today’s trends or to resolve a pressing issue.
-For example, pay transparency is growing in importance: governments around the world are pressuring organizations to strive for pay equity, and Mercer’s research shows that 85% of organizations include pay equity in their compensation strategy.
+Many organisations are creating new career frameworks, or modernising existing frameworks, in response to today’s trends or to resolve a pressing issue.
+For example, pay transparency is growing in importance: governments around the world are pressuring organisations to strive for pay equity, and Mercer’s research shows that 85% of organisations include pay equity in their compensation strategy.
 But it’s hard to say you’re paying the same salary for the same work when you can’t even clearly define the work.
-This is why many forward-thinking organizations are organizing jobs into job families and career levels and taking a hard look at their job titles.
+This is why many forward-thinking organisations are organising jobs into job families and career levels and taking a hard look at their job titles.

-Some organizations find a career framework valuable as they transition to a new HRIS or undergo HR transformation, as its consistency adds valuable insights and informs a centralized process.
-Others use career frameworks to knit together or revise talent structures due to M&A or organizational splits.
+Some organisations find a career framework valuable as they transition to a new HRIS or undergo HR transformation, as its consistency adds valuable insights and informs a centralised process.
+Others use career frameworks to knit together or revise talent structures due to M&A or organisational splits.

 A modern career framework not only addresses today’s burning issues; it also helps leaders prepare for the future by:

 - Understanding the jobs that are required for success today and proactively planning for jobs and skills that will support the business strategy and enable future growth.

 - Focusing on a combination of the competencies, skills and experience employees need to perform in their current jobs, and then broaden that lens to look at their capacity and potential to deliver on future needs by learning and growing within the business.

 - Leveraging technology to assign work based on discrete projects rather than fixed roles, and utilising variable staffing models, which prepares the organisation to use nontraditional pools of talent, such as freelancers and gig workers.

 - Building agility into the framework to address changes in career structures and add competencies and roles, by either developing or buying the capability.